 Lord Knows Best – Dirty Beaches

 Dirty Beaches’ album Badlands was my pick for one of the best albums of 2011.
 With its classic sensibilities and modern storylines, it embodied a smoky, brooding sound that will translate to all music lovers.
-“Lord Knows Best” was one of the standout tracks for them album.
-It’s an easygoing love song with looped piano riff that churns from beginning to end.
+“Lord Knows Best” was one of the standout tracks for the album.
+It’s an easygoing love song with a looped piano riff that churns from beginning to end.
 It sounds like the slow dance song at 1950s sock hop and is pitch perfect.

 Love Lyric Highlight: “Lord knows best/that I don’t give a damn/about anyone but you.”